sarra20020/git-sheet/commands.md

     - `git stash list` display all existing stashes, Git assume you want to apply the most recent stash when you run `git stash apply` , but you can also specify a particular stash like `git stash apply stash@{id}`
     - `git stash drop stash@{id}` to delete a particular stash
     - `git stash clear` will clear all stashes

+### Checkout and Time travelling

+- `git checkout <commit-hash>` will detach the head and point it to this particular commit
+    > `git switch <branch_name>` will re-atach our head to branch name
+- `cat .git/HEAD` see the commit our head is referring to
+- ` git checkout HEAD <file_name>` or ` git checkout -- <file_name> ` will discard new changes added to the file name and will back to whatever it looked like in your last commit a.k.a where HEAD is still referencing
+- `git restore <file_name>` is a new git Git brand command that helps wit un doing operations.Its restore using HEAD as the default source , but we can change that using the `--source ` option
+- `git restore --source HEAD~2 <file(s)_name>` or `git restore --source <commit-hash> <file(s)_name>` will restore file(s) prior to the last 2 second commit
+- If you have accidentally added  file to your stagging area with `git add`  and you don't wish to include it to the next commit ,we can use ` git restore` as well to remove it from the staging area ---> `git restore --staged <file_name>`
+- `git reset`
+    > Regular reset : `git reset <commit-hash>` will reset the repo back to a specific commit without changing files content
+    > Hard reset : `git reset --hard <commit-hash>` (`git reset --hard HEAD~1` for the 1st commit ahead of HEAD) will delete the  specific commit and associated changes
+- `git revert ` similar to `git reset` it creates a brand new commit which reverses/undos the changes from a commit
+    > `git revert` or `git reset` : If we want to reverse  some commits that other people already have on their machines , we should use *revert* if not shared yet we should use *reset*(and no one will ever know)